lewiskirori/gleamgalleryhub/README.md

 ## Overview

-The Automobile Expo Affair App offers a carefully chosen collection of gorgeous vehicles from different manufacturers, offering consumers a memorable look-through feel.
+The Automobile Expo Affair App offers a carefully chosen collection of vehicles from different manufacturers, offering consumers a memorable look-through feel.

 ## Features